hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/airdrop-transaction.md

 * Verify that an airdrop, which fee expenses are covered by a separate payer account, but has missing payer signature fails
 * Verify that an airdrop with more than 10 entries in the `token_transfers` list fails
 * Verify that an airdrop with a duplicate entry for the same NFT in the `token_transfers` list fails with `PENDING_NFT_AIRDROP_ALREADY_EXISTS`
-* Verify that an airdrop with a duplicate entry for the same fungible token and recipient in the `token_transfers` list works correctly and the fungible token amount is aggregated in the final airdrop to the recipient
+* Verify that performing an airdrop with disabled feature flag fails with `NOT_SUPPORTED`